UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Death & Healing

-If a PC's FORT is reduced to 0, they die.
-If their REF is reduced to 0, they are paralyzed.
+If a PC's FORTITUDE is reduced to 0, they die.
+If their REFLEX is reduced to 0, they are paralyzed.
 If their WILL is reduced to 0, they are delirious.

 Ability scores and HP are restored by resting: